What are those layers anyways?

 Raster layer

-Raster layers are one of the two most used layers in Paintshop Pro.
-A raster layer is made of pixels.
+Raster layers are one of the two most used layers in PaintShop Pro.
+A raster layer consists of pixels.
 It is like you are painting, and covering each pixel with a certain color of a certain opacity.
 Just like painting on a canvas, it covers a fixed area.
 You can move the layer as you can move a sheet of paper.

-Raster layers allow certain effects to be applied.
+You can apply certain effects on raster layers.
 For example, you can add a bevel, a shadow or a distortion.
 You can adjust colors as each individual pixels can be modified with brightness value, contrast values, hue, saturation and such.

 The main limitation of the raster layers is their inability to be distorted "cleanly".
 If you rotate an element, the edges will become blurry.
 If you size up a raster layer, it will become blurred.